HUIXIN-TW/Resume/index.md

 -   Technology Stack: Next.js, TypeScript, React, Tailwind CSS and Vercel; prisma as ORM, Postgres and Docker for local DB.
 -   Designed mobile and desktop layouts using Figma, ensuring a user-friendly interface.
 -   Developed robust APIs to seamlessly connect frontend pages with the backend database, facilitating efficient data retrieval and updates.
--   Achievements: Successfully created and merged three pull requests into the main branch within one month.
+-   Achievements: Successfully created and merged three pull requests via GitHub into the main branch within one month.

 ### **Data Scientist, SLB Data Science Hackathon** `2023.9 - 2023.10`
 - Prototype Solution Presentation `3rd`